 Self-belief - To appreciate their own physical skills and abilities and to know that they can continually improve these.
 To inspire children to be driven to do their best and develop a strong sense of resilience.

 Community - To develop physical, social and leadership skills.
 To nurture a sense of responsibility and accountability through organising and running activities.
-To instil a sense of belonging and understanding of the importance of teamwork and support through intra/inter healthy competition.
+To instill a sense of belonging and understanding of the importance of teamwork and support through intra/inter healthy competition.

 Respect - To challenge and promote self-esteem through developing physical confidence and learning strategies to aid problem solving.
 To understand the need for rules and embed the values of fairness, cooperation and respect for others; promoting good sportsmanship.